-Is that a cool breeze over the mountains or are you just watching a Keanu Reeves film?
+Is that a cool breeze over the mountains or are you just watching a Keanu Reeves movie?
 Born in Beirut and raised in Toronto, Reeves has become one of the most celebrated and paradoxical leading men of Hollywood.
 He speaks like a Buddhist monk, can do martial arts, and even writes poetry.
 On-screen we know him from early roles as the quintessential stoner, then the steeliest action badass, romantic comedy love interest, and on one occasion, the voice for a dog in the aptly titled movie Keanu.

 Indeed, this righteous dude is a legend we wouldn’t want to meet in a dark alley.
 His filmography is worthy of a dissertation but until then here’s a list of his best movies.